When you’ve explored Cadiz, you might want to venture to the surroundings too. And you really should.

-After living in nearby Seville, I’ve spent a lot of time in Cadiz and the surroundings, and in this post, I’ll share the absolute best day trips from Cadiz that you should take based on my experience.
+After living in both nearby Seville and Cadiz, I’ve spent a lot of time in Cadiz and the surroundings, and here, I’ll share the absolute best day trips from Cadiz that you should take based on my experience.

 Get ready for mind-blowing views of the deep blue ocean, whitewashed houses ornated with colorful flowers, sand-blown beaches, historical sites, impressive architecture, sherry, more sherry, and maybe even a little bit of Flamenco.